aaronstrong/az-305/services/identity-gov-monitoring/README.md

 # Azure Roles and AD Roles

+Azure has three types of roles that can serve the same purpose.

+1. **Classic subscription administrator role**: This is the original role system.
+1. **Azure Roles (RBAC)** - This authorization system is also known as Role-Based Access Controls (RBAC) and is built on top of Azure Resource Manager (ARM).
+1. **Azure Active Directory (Azure AD)** - Azure AD roles are used to manage Azure AD resources in a directory.

 ## Describing RBAC

 - Who = Security Principals - could be a single identity, a group, a service principal, or managed identity